 Many authors take a peek at the book-publishing business, get completely overwhelmed, and run away.

-It’s a lot like when you started your own business or your blog.
+It’s a lot like when you started your own business or your blog and wanted to know how to be a good writer.

 The secret is to realize that although writing is a creative process, publishing is a business.
 Publishing a book is going to require work and a bit of education on your part.